 Aviation Safety Corner

-performance.
+can rob an aircraft of lift quickly and without much warning.
 This is Part I of IV.

 Larry G. Harmon